Biography

 M. S. Xavier; A. J. Fleming; Y. K. Yong

-Experimental Characterisation of Hydraulic Fiber-Reinforced Soft Actuators for Worm-Like Robots Inproceedings
+Experimental Characterisation of Hydraulic Fiber-Reinforced Soft Actuators for Worm-Like Robots Proceedings Article

 In: International Conference on Control, Mechatronics and Automation, Delft, Netherlands, 2019, ISBN: 978-1-7281-3787-2.